-Another output of the project has been the design and fabrication of metamaterials-based superlenses.
-These metamaterials-based superlenses were designed to boost the spatial resolution of existing optical systems, such as optical scatterometers, in the visible range of the electromagnetic spectrum.
+Another important output from the project was the design and fabrication of metamaterial-based superlenses, which were developed in order to boost the spatial resolution of existing optical systems, such as optical scatterometers and microscopes, in the visible range of the electromagnetic spectrum.
 Five different designs of metamaterials-based superlens artefacts for novel far-field illumination far-field detection super-resolving optical metrology systems were developed by consortium.
-Some of the designed devices were fabricated and tested on direct bright field imaging, where the positive impact of the different metamaterials-based superlenses on the quality and resolution of the images was clearly visible.
+Some of the designed metamaterial-based superlense devices were fabricated by the project and tested on direct bright field imaging.
+The improvement of the different metamaterials-based superlenses on the quality and resolution of the images was clearly visible from the performed tests.
 Moreover, the project's newly designed resolution enhancers increased the spatial resolution to deep-subwavelength level.

-SIL (solid immersion lens)-based far-field illumination far-field detection microscope, with a target resolution of λ /10 (55 nm, if visible light is used) and sub-nanometre uncertainty was also developed during the project.
+In addition to this, multiple far-field illumination far-field detection methods were developed by partners VSL, CMI, DFM, NPL, PTB, Aalto, TUBS, FSU Jena, TU Delft and ZIB.
+The results from these new far-field illumination far-field detection methods showed significant improvements in Pade' resummation when applied to a Born series.
+The far-field illumination far-field detection methods included Hyperspectral Coherent Fourier Scatterometer (CFS), Solid Immersion Lens (SIL)-based far-field illumination far-field detection, improved Deep Ultraviolet (DUV) setups, enhanced Alternative Gracing Incidence Dark (AGID) field microscopy and Substrate-enhanced label free bright field microscopy.
+In particular the project developed a SIL-based far-field illumination far-field detection microscope, with a target resolution of $\lambda$ /10 (55 nm, if visible light is used) and sub-nanometre uncertainty.
 A microscope setup was modified so that it was possible to perform multi-wavelength scatterometry microscopy.
 Another noteworthy achievement for the project was the measurement of the line structures down to 75 nm using AGID microscopy at a wavelength of 405 nm.
 The project has also demonstrated AGID measurement capability down to as low as 30 nm line features using simulations.
-Thus, the target deep sub-wavelength resolution of λ /10 has been successfully demonstrated by the project for AGID microscopy.
+Thus, the target deep sub-wavelength resolution of $\lambda/10$ has been successfully demonstrated by the project for AGID microscopy.